FlavScents AInsights Entry for Methyl Anthranilate (CAS: 134-20-3)

 7. Toxicology, Safety & Exposure Considerations

-Methyl anthranilate is considered safe for oral exposure at typical flavor use levels, with an established ADI by JECFA.
-Dermal exposure in fragrance applications is generally well-tolerated, though IFRA standards recommend concentration limits to prevent sensitization.
+Methyl anthranilate is considered safe for use in food and fragrance applications when used within recommended limits.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
+Dermal exposure in fragrances is generally well-tolerated, though IFRA guidelines should be consulted to avoid potential sensitization.
 Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature